witsaint/witsaint/README.md

 ### <div >Hi there 👋 ，A developer</div>

-- 📖 Keep an attachment to learning
+- 📖 Lifelong learner & code enthusiast

-- 🌱 Only suitable, no best
+- 🌱 Good enough > perfect

-- 🥥 Maybe it's a character trait，maybe hobby
+- 🥥 Coding by day, thinking by night

-- 🍷 Best wishes to you, myself included
+- 🍷 Cheers to bugs that teach us something